-- Basically understands and addresses the question and the passage cited. - Attempts to analyze the importance of names and titles that appear in the passage. - Errors, ambiguity, and/or incompleteness detract from the quality of the answer. - Paraphrasing may predominate; relatively superficial commentary. - Reader may have to make some inferences.
+- Student basically understands and addresses the question and the passage cited. - Attempts to analyze the ideas about religion expressed by don Manuel in the passage. - Errors, ambiguity, incompleteness or all of these detract from the quality of the answer. - Paraphrasing may predominate; relatively superficial commentary. - Reader may have to make some inferences because the response is not always explicit.